 -Wood table – mine is from the thrift store, sanded and spray painted white as a basecoat

--Mod Podge, Fabric and Matte or Gloss (you could also use Hard Coat as a finish for extra durability)
+-Mod Podge Fabric and Mod Podge Gloss (you could also use Matte or Hard Coat as a finish for extra durability)

 -FolkArt Paint – Asphaltum, Citrus Green, Jamaican Sea, Kelly Green, Lavender, Ocean Cruise, Pure Black, Titanium White (get the colors that coordinate with your fabric)

 -Fabric, 1/2″ yard or enough to cover your tabletop.
 I used Alexander Henry Spotted Owl in Light Blue